piotrkobylarczyk/piotrkobylarczyk/README.md

 ### Hi there, I'm Peter 👋
 ## Sysadmin and a Linux geek
-I'm at the beginning of my journey form sysadmin to devops.
+I'm at the beginning of my journey form sysadmin to devops.</br>
-I will try to cover everything involved in the process in my blog.
+I will try to cover everything involved in the process in my blog.</br>
-Hopefully the content can be useful for someone else.
+Hopefully the content can be useful for someone else.</br>

 - 🔭 I’m currently working on Windows Terminal theming tutorial
 - 🌱 I’m currently learning Ansible